Littleunidragon/Littleunidragon.github.io/first computers.md

 Tim Berners-Lee, a British researcher at the European Organization for Nuclear Research ([CERN](https://home.cern/science/computing/birth-web)), submits [his proposal](https://cds.cern.ch/record/369245/files/dd-89-001.pdf) for what would become the World Wide Web.
 His paper details his ideas for Hyper Text Markup Language (HTML), the building blocks of the Web.
 # 1990
+## Kismet
+Kismet is a robot head which was made in the 1990s at Massachusetts Institute of Technology (MIT) by Dr. Cynthia Breazeal as an experiment in affective computing; a machine that can recognize and simulate emotions.
+The name Kismet comes from a Turkish word meaning "fate" or sometimes "luck".

 ## Intel's Touchstone Delta supercomputer system comes online